hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 Observables can help manage async data and a few other useful patterns.
 Observables are similar to Promises but with a few key differences.
 The first is Observables emit multiple values over time.
 For example a Promise once called will always return one value or one error.
 This is great until you have multiple values over time.
-Web socket/real time based data or event handlers can emit multiple values over any given time.
+Web socket/real-time based data or event handlers can emit multiple values over any given time.
 This is where Observables really shine.
 Other benefits are Observables are cancel-able and can use array like operations.
-Lets look at a example where we subscribe to an Observable.
+Observables are used extensively in Angular 2.
+The new HTTP service and Event system are all Observable based.
+Lets look at an example where we subscribe to an Observable.

 <pre class="language-typescript">
 <code>
 todosService.todos$.subscribe(updatedTodos => {
-    this.todos = updatedTodos;
+    this.componentTodos = updatedTodos;
 });
 </code>
 </pre>